kantuni/ZKP/README.md

 }
 ```

-**Tallying:** The authority adds all ballots using the scheme's add algorithm, decrypts the sum using the scheme's decryption algorithm, and outputs the result of the voting.
+**Tallying:** The authority add all ballots using the scheme's add algorithm, decrypts the sum using the scheme's decryption algorithm, and outputs the result of the voting.

 ```python
 def add(ciphers):